-Airways has recently marked important milestones in the evolution of its digital and physical infrastructure.
-We have moved our air traffic management operations onto Skyline-X, a new, flexible, future-fit digital platform that will allow Airways to operate with greater resilience, standardise air traffic control functions for greater flexibility, and use advanced tools to optimize the system.
-In addition, Airways has moved its two air traffic control centres into new disaster-resilient (Importance Level 4) buildings.
-These two new centres are designed to remain operational and keep our skies safe during the most severe natural disaster.
-Our largest centre is in Christchurch where En-route Domestic, Approach Control and Flight Information Services are provided for the majority of New Zealand's domestic airspace.
+In addition, Airways operates two air traffic control centres, the largest of which is in Christchurch where En-route Domestic, Approach Control and Flight Information Services are provided for the majority of New Zealand's domestic airspace.
 The other centre is based in Auckland and provides En-route Oceanic Services to aircraft over the South Pacific Ocean and Tasman Sea.